brandur/sorg/content/passages-drafts/003-koya.md

 today.
-Normally, it's possible to reach the town by taking a train and transferring onto a mountain-scaling [funicular], but this route was out of operation indefinitely due to damage from a recent typhoon.
+Normally, it's possible to reach the town by taking a train and transferring onto a mountain-scaling [funicular], but this route was out of operation indefinitely after damage from a recent typhoon.
 Instead, we took a bus up through the mountain's winding roads.

 As the bus rounds one last hairpin bend, you get your first